Edifice Introduces Flagship Atomic Timepiece at Baselworld

 At Baselworld, Edifice introduced a new flagship timepiece.
-Featuring Casio's solar-powered Tough Movement for automatic hand position correction and automatic time calibration using standard radio waves from six (atomic) transmitters around the world - the new EQW-A1110 (steel - pictured above) and EQW-1110BD-1 (black IP) models, like previous atomic models, are among the most accurate wristwatches in the world.
+Featuring Casio's solar-powered Tough Movement for automatic hand position correction and automatic time calibration using standard radio waves from six (atomic) transmitters around the world - the new EQW-A1110 (steel - pictured above) and EQW-1110BD-1 (black IP) models are incredibly accurate.

 Equipped with an electronic crown switch and Casio's new "Smart Access" system, the new models are easier than ever to use.
 This is possible due to separate motors which drive hour, minute and second hands.
 The Smart Access system allows the wearer to smoothly navigate through a range of functions, such as: 1/20th of a second stopwatch, alarm and World Time switching.